Does a jury see everything?

 A common redaction might be medical records and what the jury can, may, should or must see.
-Often in criminal cases, there will be medical records that are introduced for someone.
-When medical records are introduced, the court ( and the lawyers) don't want to overwhelm and dump a what could be thousands of pages of irrelevant and cumulative documentation to the jury.
-And often times medical records will have private and personal information that isn't relevant to the case and those too will need to be redacted.
+Often lawyers introduce medical documents.
+When introduced, the court (and the lawyers) don't want to overwhelm and dump a what could be thousands of pages of irrelevant and cumulative documentation to the jury.
+Medical record often have private and personal information irrelevant to the case.
 The redaction process is vital and occasionally time consuming but a very important piece of the process of advocacy.

-Sometimes in a court of law, censored documents are presented to the court and/or jury.
+Sometimes juries and courts receive censored documents.
 These censored documents usually have black markings concealing certain words or sentences.
-They are called redactions.
+These are redactions.

 Why do courts redact certain documents?

-Jurors are NOT allowed to speculate about what the irrelevant information is.
-They are forbidden to engage in any guesswork or speculation about what has been excluded from their view.
-Jurors are only allowed to decide the facts from the evidence before them.
+Jurors may not speculate about irrelevant information.
+They may not engage in any guesswork or speculation about excluded evidence.
+Jurors may only decide the facts from the evidence before them.

-IF YOU OR A LOVED ONE HAVE A LEGAL QUESTION, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.
+IF YOU OR A LOVED ONE HAVE A LEGAL QUESTION ABOUT WHAT A JURY SEES, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.